ewfreesRes/IndonesianActuarialShortCourse/chapter1.md

 ```

-The Galton data has already been read into a dataset called `heights`.
+The Galton data has already been read into a dataframe called `heights`.
 These data include the heights of 928 adult children `child_ht`, together with an index of their parents' height `parent_ht`.
 The video explored the distribution of the parents' height; in this assignment, we investigate the distribution of the heights of the adult children.

 `@instructions`
--  Define the height of an adult child as a local variable
+-  Define the height of an adult child as a global variable
 -  Use the function [mean()](https://www.rdocumentation.org/packages/base/versions/3.5.0/topics/mean/) to calculate the mean and the function [sd()](https://www.rdocumentation.org/packages/base/versions/3.5.0/topics/sd/) to calculate the standard deviation
--  Use the normal approximation and the function [pnorm()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/Normal/)  determine the probability that a child's height is less than 72 inches
+-  Use the normal approximation and the function [pnorm()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/Normal/)  determine the probability that an adult child's height is less than 72 inches

 `@hint`
 Remember that we can reference a variable, say `var`, from a data set such as `heights`, as `heights$var`.